Bani Utbah invasion of Bahrain: Civil war and invasion

-Sayid Majed ibn Sayid Ahmad Al-Jidhafsi was Bahrain's vice governor and the headman of Jidhafs who often clashed with his political rival, Ahmad ibn Muhammad Al-Biladi, the headman of the semi-autonomous village of Bilad Al-Qadeem, which translates the old country or the old land.
+Sayid Majed ibn Sayid Ahmad Al-Jidhafsi was Bahrain's vice governor and the headman of Jidhafs who often clashed with his political rival, Ahmad ibn Muhammad Al-Biladi, the headman of the semi-autonomous village of Bilad Al-Qadeem, which translates as the old country or the old land.

 In 1782, a servant of the Al Khalifa family named Salem arrived on the island of Sitra from Zubarah on the Qatari mainland to purchase palm trunk, ropes, and other materials.
 While there, he and his companions were attacked by local residents; Salem was killed, several others were wounded, and their belongings were looted.
 Survivors returned to Zubarah, prompting outrage among its leaders.
 Sheikh Ahmad bin Muhammad Al Khalifa, angered by the killing of his retainer, sent a formal protest to Nasr Al-Madhkur, the Persian-appointed ruler of Bahrain and Bushehr.
 When Nasr failed to respond with seriousness, the Al Khalifa used the incident as justification for retaliation.

 With the support of fellow Bani Utbah tribes, they launched an assault on Bahrain on 9 September 1782, plundering and destroying the town of Manama.
 A brief land battle ensued between the Arab tribes and Persian defenders, in which both sides suffered casualties.
 The people of Zubarah returned to the mainland after three days with a seized Persian gallivat that had been used to collect the annual treaty.
 On 1 October, the Persian governor of Shiraz, Ali Murad Khan, ordered Nasr Al-Madhkur to launch a full-scale counterattack against Zubarah and sent him reinforcements from the Persian mainland.
 Approximately 2,000 Persian troops were dispatched, and by December 1782, they began preparations for a landing on the Qatari coast.